andres-erbsen/dename-writeup/dename.md

 directory using consumer grade hardware.
 For a large-scale deployment, better-optimized implementations are probably desirable.
 In case of a single machine being unable to handle the churn of updates, the directory can be easily sharded by the hash of the name.
 Similarly, a single `dename` server can be implemented using a replicated state machine to improve availability.

-Furthermore, if it was possible to configure the `dename` servers to make progress even if some number of them are not available, a larger set of servers could be admitted.
+If it was possible to configure the `dename` servers to make progress even if some number of them are not available, a larger set of servers could be admitted.
 While not requiring the approval of all servers would obviously weaken the security guarantee, we believe that this loss would be offset by the security gained from having a more diverse set of parties operating the servers.
+We are not aware of any state machine replication protocol that could be used to implement this